 One of the greatest natural attractions of St. Lawrence County is the majestic waterfalls found throughout the area.
 No matter what the season you can enjoy the falls where for over two hundred years, area residents have built their homes and mills.
 They also have been drawn to them for recreation and relaxation.

-Ready to explore the waterfalls?
+Pick your favorite trail and start there, or complete the Great 8 Waterfall Crawl Challenge by hiking all 8 trails to earn yourself a Great 8 badge!
 Go to the interactive trail website STLCtrails.com to find all you need to know for each waterfall and more!

 A printed Waterfalls Guide for St. Lawrence County is available, with an electronic version available here, or you can print out the information from this website.
 There is also a google map with trail description available here.
 Have fun discovering and you’ll understand why we say “Naturally Fun!
 St. Lawrence County.”

 A Few of Our Favorite Falls to Discover ...